ist256/summer2024/lessons/project/readme.txt

-Put your project materials in this folder
+All of your project related datasets will go in this folder.
+For Summer 2024 I don't anticipate that we will have 4 phases.
+More instructions as we get closer.